GoogleChrome/web.dev/src/site/content/en/blog/browser-fs-access/index.md

 It is fully responsive and works well on a range of devices from small mobile phones to computers with large screens.
 This means it needs to deal with files on all the various platforms whether or not they support the File System Access API.
-This makes it a great candidate for the browser-nativefs library.
+This makes it a great candidate for the browser-fs-access library.

 I can, for example, start a drawing on my iPhone, save it (technically: download it, since Safari does not support the File System Access API)